lgatto/2017_11_16_OpenConCam/content.md

 > to make the paper look better for publishing at prestigious
 > journals.

-We all have constrains in our work, in our everyday live.
+We all have constraints in our work, in our everyday lives.
 We don't live and work in an ivory tower.
 Times are hard.
 Things are certainly harder for many than there are for me.
-We have to live with these constrains, and we have to do our research with these in mind.
+We have to live with these constraints, and we have to do our research with these in mind.

 But there are some compromises that we won't want to make.
 We want to pursue our research following our values, following the principles